ECS-CS/html/Attributes-Images-Links.md

 1. Go on google, find an image you like
 2. Get the image's URL (Right click on Image > Copy Image Address)
-3. Remember the image URL ends with an image extension (.jpg, .gif, .png, etc..)
+3. Remember the image URL ends with an image extension (.jpg, .gif, .png)
-4. Don't forget to include all neccessary attributes.
+4.  **Don't forget to include all neccessary attributes.**

 ## Creating your first link